If you are planning on applying to Dartmouth, the regular decision application deadline is January 3 and the application fee costs $80.

 |Rigor of Secondary School Record||Very Important|

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to Dartmouth must submit the following items.
-Double check with Dartmouth's admissions department to confirm all application materials and requirements.
+To apply to Dartmouth, all applicants must submit the following items.
+Check in with Dartmouth's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|

 |Other Requirements||√||peer requirement|